aoisz/booking-backend/README.md

 2. Code your things
 3. Commit your code at your branch
 4. You want update to main branch? -> Pull request to main -> Ask someone check and confirm request
-5. You forgot something before coding? -> Fetch orgin at main branch -> Merge main to your branch
+5. You forget something before writing code? -> Fetch orgin at main branch -> Merge main to your branch -> Your code now is newest